AI4PEX/Housekeeping/AI4PEX_Data_Questionnaire/questionnaire.md

+We'd appreciate it if you had 5min to take this survey, this will help us gauge the amount of compute resources we'd need to have for the AI4PEX project (both available, and to request new allocations).
+Very many thanks in advance! :beer:

 - What datasets are you planning to use in your work in EXPECT?
 Choose as many as you like:
   - CMIP6